 Tomato plants need a lot of nutrients to produce fruits.
-Too much and too little fertilizer both are harmful to your tomatoes.
+Too much and too little fertilizer are both harmful to your tomatoes.
 So, they need to schedule fertilization and water supply.

 So, keep reading to find the answers you are looking for.